-In this document, unless the context otherwise requires, the following expressions shall have the following meanings.
-Certain other terms are explained in the section headed "Glossary of technical terms" in this document.
+In this prospectus, unless the context otherwise requires, the following expressions shall have the following meanings.
+Certain other terms are explained in the section headed "Glossary of technical terms" in this prospectus.

-"Affiliate" in relation to a body corporate, any subsidiary undertaking or parent
+"Affiliate" in relation to a body corporate, any subsidiary undertaking or parent of them, relating to the Hong Kong Public Offering